Home

 Daniel died at home on March 20, 1917, at the age of 75.

 Caroline survived him by seven years.
 During that time, she endeavored to obtain her late husband's pension as a source of badly needed income.
 With the help of the Cashier G.C.
 Goodrum, of the First National Bank of Gladwin, she wrote to the Pension Commissioner, asking about the status of her petition.
-Her letter, on stationery of the Standard Oil Company, is seen at right
+Her letter, on stationery of the Standard Oil Company, is seen here.

 Among the evidence she needed to furnish was proof of her maiden name.
 This involved providing names and dates from the old Lewellen Bible, and also the federal census from 1860, in which she was a teenager in her father's home.
-Eventually, her request was approved, and she ultimately received $30 each month.

-Caroline passed away on Oct.
-17, 1924.
+She passed away on Oct.
+17, 1924, at the age of 77.

 The Knights are buried together in a family plot at nearby Ridge Cemetery.
 Their graves were photographed by Minerd.com's founder during a visit to Gladwin in 1992.